Oshta

-Oshta (О́шта) is a rural locality (a selo) in Megorskoye Rural Settlement, Vytegorsky District, Vologda Oblast, Russia.
-The population was 1,204 as of 2002.
+Oshta (О́шта; Šušt) is a rural locality (a selo) in the Oshta Rural Settlement of Vytegorsky District, Vologda Oblast, Russia.
+The population was 1,064 as of 2010.
 There are 19 streets.

 Geography

 Oshta is located 64 km southwest of Vytegra (the district's administrative centre) by road.
-Tarasino is the nearest rural locality.
 Malgora, the highest point of the Vepsian Upland, rises to the east of Oshta.
+The river Oshta flows through the village.